-As the U.S. enters its ninth month of the COVID-19 pandemic, Cedars-Sinai is sharing key data points that highlight the impact at the medical center and the outcomes for hospitalized patients from March 1 to November 1.
+As the U.S. enters its 12th month of the COVID-19 pandemic, Cedars-Sinai is sharing key data points that highlight the impact at the medical center and the outcomes for hospitalized patients from March 1, 2020 to February 1, 2021.

-Cedars-Sinai has delivered strong results for COVID-19 patients since the medical center began tracking numbers in early March.
+Cedars-Sinai has delivered strong results for COVID-19 patients since the medical center began tracking numbers last March.

 Among COVID-19 patients who were admitted to Cedars-Sinai and finished their course of treatment, approximately 85% have been discharged to continue their recuperation.

-"We attribute these results to our extensive experience treating complex cases, meticulous care in our ICUs, the use of new and experimental therapies and a manageable volume of COVID-19 patients," said Richard V. Riggs, MD, senior vice president of Medical Affairs and chief medical officer.
+"We attribute these results to our extensive experience treating complex cases, meticulous care in our ICUs, the use of new and experimental therapies and front-line staff who continue to rise to the occasion," said Richard V. Riggs, MD, senior vice president of Medical Affairs and chief medical officer.

 Cedars-Sinai achieved these outcomes even though the medical center cares for a disproportionate share of severely ill and older patients who are vulnerable to COVID-19 because of underlying health conditions such as hypertension, renal failure, obesity and cardiac arrhythmias.
-Through the beginning of November, more than a quarter of hospitalized COVID-19 patients were transferred to Cedars-Sinai from skilled nursing facilities and other acute care hospitals because they required higher levels of specialized care.
+Through the beginning of February, 18% of hospitalized COVID-19 patients were transferred to Cedars-Sinai from skilled nursing facilities and other acute care hospitals because they required higher levels of specialized care.

 Testing in the Hospital

 Additionally, Cedars-Sinai continues to test all patients admitted to the hospital through the Emergency Department.
-During October, more than 2,500 of these patients presented with conditions unrelated to COVID-19.
-Only 1.6% tested positive for the virus.
+During January, more than 1,600 of these patients presented with conditions unrelated to COVID-19.
+Nearly 6% tested positive for the virus.